run-ai/genv/README.md

 You will also need to remove the commands you added to your `~/.bashrc` or any other equivalent file.

+## 🏆 Special Thanks for Runners

+- You could be mentioned here!
+Submit a feature request to be featured here 💥

 ## License
 The genv software is Copyright 2022 [Run.ai Labs, Ltd.].